Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 # Algorithms

 ## TrackR-CNN
-Here, I provide scripts and tutorials for applying the TrackR-CNN algorithm for a Multi-Object Tracking and Segmentation (MOTS) task to the COW_MOTS dataset or to a custom dataset.
+Here, I provide a tutorial for applying the TrackR-CNN algorithm for a Multi-Object Tracking and Segmentation (MOTS) task to the COW_MOTS dataset or to a custom dataset.

+If you want to apply **PWC-Net** together with **Track R-CNN**, go to the [PWC-Net folder](algorithms/PWC-Net) for instructions.

 ### Videos of results